cardstack/cardstack-token/CONTRACT-OPS.md

 * Launch the Ethereum client and complete the block download
 * Wait for the blocks to complete downloading.
 * Close the Ethereum wallet client
+* Power off the secure terminal
+* Deposit the secure terminal and the user password back in the safety deposit box
+* Congratulations you have completed the setup of the secure terminal 🎉🎊.

-* *OPTION 2 - COPY ETHEREUM BLOCKCHAIN FROM TRUSTED SOURCE*
+##### OPTION 2 - COPY ETHEREUM BLOCKCHAIN FROM TRUSTED SOURCE*
 * Close the Ethereum Wallet app
 * From a trusted source, copy `~/Library/Ethereum/geth/chaindata/*` of a fully-synced synced Ethereum node to the secure terminal (very large ~ 170GB)
-* Luanch the Ethereum wallet app, and wait for blocks to complete downloading
+* Launch the Ethereum wallet app, and wait for blocks to complete downloading
 * Power off the secure terminal
 * Deposit the secure terminal and the user password back in the safety deposit box
 * Congratulations you have completed the setup of the secure terminal 🎉🎊.